 Grace Waldman Schulman was born in 1935, in New York City, to Marcella and Bernard Waldman.
 Marcella, a sixth-generation American Jew, was educated in Portugal.
 Bernard, an immigrant from Poland, studied at University College, London, and in Germany.
-The Waldmans raised Grace on West 86th Street, in an environment about which she now reflects, “The sophistication of it was stifling in a way, but kind and encouraging.”
+The Waldmans raised Grace on West 86th Street, in an environment about which she later reflected, “The sophistication of it was stifling in a way, but kind and encouraging” (Schulman, personal communication).
 Her home was frequented by various intellectuals who, along with her parents, stimulated Grace to write poetry by the age of seven.
 At the age of fourteen, she met Marianne Moore, about whom she later wrote her doctoral dissertation.
-Moore remained an influential figure upon Grace—and a “miraculous” friend—until her death in 1972.
+Moore remained an influential figure for Grace—and a “miraculous” friend—until her death in 1972.
 Marcella Waldman, also a writer, fostered her daughter’s interests and taught her how to type.

 Schulman attended American University (B.S., 1954), Bard College, and the Johns Hopkins Writing Seminars.
 Between earning her master’s and doctoral degrees (1960 and 1971, respectively) from New York University, she worked briefly as a reporter.
-She became the poetry editor of the Nation in 1972 and a professor of English at Baruch College, CUNY, in 1973.
-During that year, she won fellowships from Yaddo, the Karolyi Foundation, and the MacDowell Colony.
-She worked as the director of the Poetry Center at the 92nd Street YM/YWHA from 1974 until 1984.
-In 1975, Schulman won the Lucille Medwick Memorial Award from International PEN.
-Since then, she has contributed significantly to studies in poetry with her writings on Marianne Moore, Ezra Pound, and May Swenson and her translations of T. Carmi.
+She became the poetry editor of the Nation in 1972 and a professor of English at Baruch College, CUNY, in 1973, during which time she also won fellowships from Yaddo, the Karolyi Foundation, and the MacDowell Colony.
+She worked as the director of the Poetry Center at the 92nd Street YM/YWHA from 1974 until 1985.
+She contributed significantly to studies in poetry with her writings on Marianne Moore, Ezra Pound, and May Swenson and her translations of T. Carmi.

 Schulman’s first collection of poems, Burn Down the Icons (1976), is a creative response to Christian symbolism and poets who attracted her as a young writer.
 Her second, Hemispheres (1984), is largely about Israel and includes a poem (“Songs of my Fathers”) about her grandmother’s grandfather, Shmuel, a Romanian Jewish immigrant.
 Similarly in For That Day Only (1994), Schulman recalls the memory of her immigrant grandfather, David, from whom she acquired both her love of New York and her love of walking, in a salient poem, “Footsteps on Lower Broadway.”
 In this poem, Schulman expertly draws together three visions of New York—her grandfather’s, Walt Whitman’s, and her own—invoking a shared sacred space wherein certain “haunts” are experienced in various ways.
 The narrative itself is a tour through parts of the city sanctified by Whitman’s and Grandfather Dave’s meanderings, and develops out of a comparison of their perspectives on aspects of New York (e.g., a synagogue on Crosby Street).